plaid/plaid-java/README.md

 Java Bindings for the Plaid API (https://www.plaid.com/docs).

-The whole available Plaid API is defined in the `PlaidApiService` interface.
+Plaid API is defined in the `PlaidApi` interface.

 Check the Junit test classes for examples of more use cases.
 Every API endpoint has at least one integration test against the sandbox environment.